-As of Rock v13.7 you can select a campus to only show step information from that campus.
+You can select a campus to only show step information from that campus.
 The step metrics, chart and step type information (see below) will all be updated to show data only from the selected campus.

 2 Description

 A good description helps clarify the program's purpose.